wjdwldbs/fullstack-rev-sql/README.md

   ![](EBid.gif)

   (Do not worry if your classnames do not necessary match the stylesheet's.
 As previously stated, make the app functional.
-Only make it look better if you finish everything before your own set time-limit.)
+Only make it look better if you finish everything before your own set time-limit)

     - Ensure the following functionalities:

-      + [ ] on page load - make sure that 10 products render on the side, and one product renders in the product view.
+      - [ ] on page load - make sure that 10 products render on the side, and one product renders in the product view.
-      + [ ] view product - implement a click function that allows the client to click and view the details for each product
+      - [ ] view product - implement a click function that allows the client to click and view the details for each product
-      + [ ] bidding - make sure a user can bid on a product so that their current bid updates it
+      - [ ] bidding - make sure a user can bid on a product so that their current bid updates it

   6. Let's go a few steps further.
 Refactor your code to implement the following:
     - [ ] search - implement a search functionality so that a product you search for is rendered into the product view (you may take creative liberties for how your search algorithm works. hint: filter?)
     - [ ] add another schema for users that holds username, password as columns (remember what you've learned, this is NOT secure)
     - [ ] using the already existing product generator as reference, write a random user generator to generate at least 3 users